webix-hub/gitbook-webix-jet/README.md

 Introduction to Webix Jet
 =======

-*Latest update was made on December 26, 2017*
+*Latest update was made on January 12, 2017*

 This guide provides all the information needed to start creating web applications with Webix Jet.
 The book is also [available on GitHub](https://github.com/webix-hub/gitbook-webix-jet), so you can watch the repo to get the updates.